kkruecke/cplus-documentation/notes/auto-decltype.rst

 and the result of ``decltype((x))`` is ``int &`` because ``(x)`` is an expression not a name, and thus decltype adds a reference to the type of the lvalue expression.

-.. todo:: complete this will examples.
-This is based on `Scott Meyers Lecture <https://www.youtube.com/watch?v=wQxj20X-tIU>`_, starting at minute 52.

 Template Functions Returning ``auto`` versus ``decltype(auto)``
 ----------------------------------------------------------------